 Ground source review: Rees Farm

-Owen had been in property development for a number of years, so was used to purchasing and renovating houses.
+Owen Stinchcombe had been in property development for a number of years, so was used to purchasing and renovating houses.
 He searched for a suitable plot for five years, and eventually found a site in rural Gloucester where he could build the ‘Grand Designs’-esque home of his dreams.
+Owen built his eco-house, complete with a 15kW Kensa Evo ground source heat pump which is seamlessly linked to innovative smart controls to keep his home at an optimum temperature at all times.
+The system is integrated with a 6kW Solar PV array on the roof linked to battery storage, which generates and stores supplementary electricity which Owen can use to run the ground source heat pump.

 It was important to Owen that the house was as environmentally-friendly as possible.
 He said:

-We had to comply with current building regulations anyway, so we designed the build as close to Passiv-Haus standards as possible to provide maximum energy efficiency.
+We designed the build as close to Passiv-Haus standards as possible to provide maximum energy efficiency.
+This is my ‘forever home’, and I wanted it to be comfortable and cost-effective to run in the future.
 I’m practically self-sufficient in terms of power and heat – all good quality self builds are going this way.
-This is my ‘forever home’ and I wanted it to be comfortable and cost-effective to run in the future.

 There was gas in the area, but not directly to the property and it would have cost Owen thousands to get the infrastructure in place.
 When he compared the efficiency of gas to a ground source heat pump, the latter returning 300% versus 90%, he knew this was a better route to go down.
 Owen had researched renewable heating options and met Kensa at a self build show.
 He said: